 Slow Cooker vs Multi-Cooker: Which One Do You Need?

 What Is A Slow Cooker?

-Ok so now let’s have a look at prices.
-A starter, basic 6L slow cooker that comes with three settings (low, high and keep warm) and no digital display can cost approximately £30.
-A step up from that you can get a 6L electric slow cooker with a digital display that turns itself off automatically for approximately £55 depending on the brand.
-This is a a good range of prices meaning you have a wide range of choices depending on what budget you have to work with.
-The only down side of the lower price range is that they need to be turned off manually as you cannot set the time on the cooker itself.
-This can be easily remedied by using a kitchen timer but it does mean that you will not be able to leave it to cook while you are out of the house to prevent overcooking.
+Okay, so now let’s have a look at prices.
+A starter, basic 6L slow cooker with three settings (low, high and keep warm) and no digital display can cost approximately £30.
+A step up from that, you can get a 6L electric slow cooker with a digital display that turns itself off automatically for approximately £55, depending on the brand.
+This is a good range of prices, meaning you have a wide range of choices depending on what budget you have to work with.
+The only downside of the lower price range is that they need to be turned off manually as you cannot set the time on the cooker itself.
+This can be easily remedied by using a kitchen timer, but it does mean that you cannot leave it to cook while you are out of the house to prevent overcooking.

 - More affordable

 - Low maintenance

 - Doesn't dry food out

 - Only serves one function